acm-cui/website-cui2022/attendees/accessibility.md

 ## Will sign language interpretation be available?

 If you request sign language interpretation in your conference registration, we will strive to provide interpretation for all conference presentations and events, including informal conversations.
-Please register your request before the early registration deadline.
+Please register your request before the 25th June 2022.
 The {{ site.data.oc['conference']['roles']['accessibility_diversity']['label'] }} will follow up with you and connect you to interpreters and make arrangements for the streams.
-After that point, we will do our best to accommodate the needs.
+Any request after this deadline may be difficult to fulfill depending on the type of request.
+Please note that we strive to be an inclusive, accessible conference, but not all requests can be guaranteed.

 You may also bring your own interpreter to the event.
 Please reach out to the {{ site.data.oc['conference']['roles']['accessibility_diversity']['label'] }} to set this up.